Chart Color Schemes

 McKinnon demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in McKinnon is notably high, with 49.4% of residents aged 15+ holding university qualifications compared to 30.4% nationally and 33.4% statewide (Victoria).
-Bachelor degrees are the most common at 31.1%, followed by postgraduate qualifications (13.8%) and graduate diplomas (4.5%).
-Vocational pathways account for 20.4% of qualifications, with advanced diplomas at 10.3% and certificates at 10.1%.
-Educational participation is high, with 35.3% of residents currently enrolled in formal education.
+McKinnon has a notably high level of educational attainment among its residents aged 15 and above, with 49.4% holding university qualifications compared to the national average of 30.4% and the Victorian state average of 33.4%.
+This educational advantage is reflected in the types of qualifications held: bachelor degrees are most common at 31.1%, followed by postgraduate qualifications (13.8%) and graduate diplomas (4.5%).
+Vocational pathways also play a significant role, with advanced diplomas accounting for 10.3% and certificates for 10.1%.
+Educational participation is particularly high in McKinnon, with 35.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education